tatsumi486/blogDump/extra.md

+### Dark Continent

+There was a bracelet on this human.
+"Is it a fashion statement or something?"
+Twice asked, rolling over his stomach.
+He poked it, eyes flitting up to Midoriya's face when the man flinched backwards.
+"It looks too tight to look comfortable."
+"It's a symbol," Midoriya replied back, his voice quiet.
+"It's not supposed to be comfortable."

+-

+"So, what?
+You're like, a criminal on the run?"
+Criminal?
+Midoriya stared because a lifetime told him that criminals were bad, awful people.
+He blinked, and managed a smile.
+"Yes," he said.
+Because at least criminals had a choice.
+The law applied to them.
+Didn't that mean that they were, at least, human?
+He gave a grin.
+"You don't..."
+Spinner hesitated, "Look like a criminal.
+Like, criminals should look more like-" "-Do not say my name," Dabi cut in.
+"-like a criminal," he decided on.
+Midoriya's smile was as gentle as the first rays of sunshine after a rain storm.
+"I'm... not like the other criminals?"
+Spinner and Dabi leveled him a tired look.

+-

+"Be careful," Dabi said, "it gets cold during the winter."
+He dropped a few pelts on his table.
+Stretching his neck he turned back to Midoriya, "And knowing you, you're going to get sick anyways, aren't you?"
+"I'm pretty tough," he said, wrapping his arms around Dabi's chest and resting his cheek against the man's back, "and it's not cold."
+Holding onto Dabi like that, he couldn't see his expression.
+But Dabi's fingers rested on his, as gentle as snowfall.
+"Yeah?" the older man asked.
+"Maybe I should stay then."
+"Could you?"
+Midoriya's voice was light, bright, and the older man laughed.
+"Nah, I don't wanna deal with your whiny ass."
+"I'm not that bad!" the young man exclaimed, affronted.
+Dabi chuckled.
+He tugged Midoriya's hands off his chest so he could turn around.
+Leaning down, he pecked his forehead.
+"Yeah," he said, "You are."
+His arms wrapped around his waist and pulled him closer.
+Pressing a kiss to his nose, then his cheek, he placed his forehead on his shoulder and inhaled deeply.
+"You're awful."
+"Your actions don't match your words," Midoriya complained, but his hands came to his back, holding him firmly.
+"If I'm so awful, why are you here?"
+Dabi hummed, "You still haven't figured it out?"
+Midoriya's arms came down his side, and he pushed the older man back a little more.
+Looking mildly annoyed at the fact that he was getting pushed away, he still leaned back.
+Small hands came up to his face, cupping his cheeks, and Dabi nuzzled his face against his palms.
+Kissing the base of his hands, he slowly opened his eyes and made eye contact with Midoriya.
+"Something like this?"

+-

+"When...
+When we give our [True Names], it binds our soul to them," Eraserhead explained.
+"...Isn't that important?"
+Midoriya asked, placing his hand over his heart.
+"Yes, but that's also how we know you're not one of us."
+"Huh?"
+"Midoriya Izuku," Eraserhead, "That's not your name, is it?"
+And Midoriya supposed that, so long as his slave marked his body, he wouldn't be anything more than [Deku].
+He smiled back at Eraserhead.
+"If I told you that I haven't lied to you, would you believe me?"
+Eraserhead grabbed his chin and pressed his lips against his.
+His grip was bruising, and his tongue forced itself into his mouth.
+He sucked harshly, and his hand came to the back of Midoriya's head, tiling it so that he could get better access.
+One of his knees came up to the side of Midoriya, and Midoriya's neck was starting to hurt from the angle he was put in.
+His fingers came up to hold onto Eraserhead's shirt.
+The older man pulled back.
+Aside from the pink dusting his cheeks, he looked otherwise undistrubed.
+"I wanted to make one with you," he said, "A soul bond."
+He got off the young man and sat down next to him.
+"But it doesn't work if it's one-sided."
+Midoriya wished his words and wishes meant something.
+He leaned his head against Eraserhead's shoulder.
+"I'm sorry," Midoriya whispered.

 ### sat

 There was a simple way to test it.
 There was such a simple way to do it, but it required courage.
 Izuku didn't have that.